 Name

-The name of the Program will be the Hellison Interdisciplinary Research Grant Program (HIRGP) of the National Association for Kinesiology in Higher Education.
+The name of the Program will be the Hellison Interdisciplinary Research Grant Program (HIRGP) Subcommittee of the National Association for Kinesiology in Higher Education (Corporation).

 Purposes

-The program is designed to provide funding for collaborative interdisciplinary research with the intent of connecting kinesiology researchers and researchers from areas outside the field together in meaningful applied research.
+The HIRGP Subcommittee is designed to provide funding for collaborative interdisciplinary research with the intent of connecting kinesiology researchers and researchers from areas outside the field together in meaningful applied research.

 Organization

-The HIRGP will be under the supervision of the Leadership Institute
+The HIRGP Subcommittee will be under the supervision of the Leadership Institute

-The project will be implemented by a committee headed by a Program Coordinator.
+The Subcommittee will be implemented by a committee headed by a Program Coordinator.

-The Committee shall consist of five to seven voting members nominated by the LI Chair and approved by the Board of Directors of NAKHE.
-The LI Chair shall serve as an ex officio member.
+The Subcommittee shall consist of five to seven voting members nominated by the LI Chairperson and approved by the Board of Directors.
+The LI Chairperson shall serve as an ex officio member.

-The selection of HIRGP committee members will be based on a record of applied scholarship who have shown themselves to support the Boyer model of scholarship.
-HIRGP members are ineligible for HIRGP awards during their tenure on the Committee.
+The selection of HIRGP Subcommittee members will be based on a record of applied scholarship who have shown themselves to support the Boyer model of scholarship.
+HIRGP Subcommittee members are ineligible for HIRGP awards during their tenure on the Subcommittee.

-Committee members shall be appointed for a term of three years, with one-two persons rotating off the Committee every year.
+Subcommittee members shall be appointed for a term of three years, with one-two persons rotating off the Subcommittee every year.

-Committee members may be re-appointed after serving a previous term.
+Subcommittee members may be re-appointed after serving a previous term.

-The Coordinator of the Committee shall be a member of the LI Leadership Team.
+The Program Coordinator of the Subcommittee shall be a member of the LI Leadership Team.

 Conduct of Business

-The duties of the committee shall include the following but not limited to:
+The duties of the Subcommittee shall include the following but not limited to:

 Solicitation of nominees through association publications and by other appropriate means.